jakobfrederikson/TrialOfThePrairie/README.md

 Game for 3rd year Software Engineering, still in progress.

 ## How to download
+- Clone this repository and open it from Unity Hub

 ## What can you do?
 You can currently interact with the NPC and explore the world.
 From interacting with the NPC, you will acquire quests and power-ups to your player.